Use this checklist when troubleshooting the most common hydraulic problems.

 Look for Visual Clues of Common Hydraulic Problems

 In hydraulic systems, flow directly controls actuator speed and responsiveness.
 So if you notice a loss of speed, it typically points to a loss of flow.
-Keep an eye out for:
+Look out for:

 Entrapped air is a particularly common culprit behind inconsistent motion.
 It compresses under pressure, causing spongy or unpredictable actuator behaviour.